The Coral Protection and Restoration Program (CPR) was established in 2020 to support the holistic management of Florida’s Coral Reef.

 Enhancing Florida's Coral Reef Resilience

-Florida’s Coral Reef has seen significant living coral populations decline due to a combination of global, regional and local factors.
-These include elevated ocean temperatures resulting in more frequent coral bleaching events, coral disease, poor water quality associated with land-based sources of pollution and other natural and human impacts.
-Most recently, an ongoing coral disease outbreak named stony coral tissue loss disease (SCTLD) has spread across the entire reef, affecting more than half of Florida’s 45 species of reef-building corals.
+Florida’s Coral Reef has experienced challenges in coral populations since the 1970s, influenced by a mix of global, regional and local factors.
+These include elevated ocean temperatures leading to more frequent coral bleaching events, coral disease, water quality issues linked to land-based pollution and other natural and human impacts.
+Most recently, a coral disease outbreak (SCTLD) has affected more than half of Florida’s 45 species of reef-building corals.
+However, through management plans, infrastructure improvements and focused research, DEP is actively funding and working toward solutions to reduce these stressors.

 Restoring Florida's Coral Reef Ecosystem